YYZ (song): Music video

 An official animated music video was released on YouTube on March 11, 2022 to coincide with the release of the 40th anniversary edition of Moving Pictures.
-The video contains elements from the parent album cover, and depicts a heist in Toronto.
+The video contains many elements from the parent album cover, and depicts a heist in Toronto.
 It also contains various easter eggs referencing Rush's other work, such as a fast food chain named Fried by Night, based on their album Fly by Night.

 Awards and nominations

 "YYZ" was nominated for a Grammy in the Best Rock Instrumental category in 1982.
 It lost to "Behind My Camel" by The Police, from their album Zenyatta Mondatta.